Troubleshoot the Splunk Add-on for Amazon Kinesis Firehose

 The Monitoring Console provides prebuilt dashboards with detailed topology and performance information about your Splunk Enterprise deployment.

-- For Splunk Cloud, see Monitor Splunk Cloud deployment health.
+- For Splunk Cloud, see Introduction to the Cloud Monitoring Console.

 - For Splunk Enterprise, see About the Monitoring Console.

 If you are experiencing performance issues with your HEC server, you may need to increase the number of HEC-enabled indexers to which your events are sent.